Updated: Dec 7, 2022

 ‘’Jukkasjärvi?
 What the hell is that?’’
-I am sure that is the first thought of many that hears that name for the first time.
+I am sure that is the first thought of many that hear that name for the first time.
 So, let’s clear that up right away, shall we?
 It is a very small village in Sweden.
-It lies 200km north of the polar circle and belongs to the Swedish part of Lapland.
-This village was put on the map 30 years ago and year after year thousands of tourists’ flock to this tiny location, and some save up a long time only to be able to afford coming here for a few nights.
+It lies 200 km north of the polar circle and belongs to the Swedish part of Lapland.
+This village was put on the map 30 years ago and year after year thousands of tourists flock to this tiny location, and some save up a long time only to be able to afford to come here for a few nights.
 Why you might ask, would so many people flock to a village so far away from everything?
 Well, because of the world-famous hotel of course.
-Perhaps you’ve heard about it by fellow travellers, seen it on TV in a series featuring amazing hotels or read about it in a Magazine?
+Perhaps you’ve heard about it from fellow travelers, seen it on TV in a series featuring amazing hotels, or read about it in a Magazine?

-Between December and April you are able to witness the outstanding hotel made entirely out of Ice and Snow.
+Between December and April, you can witness an outstanding hotel made entirely out of Ice and Snow.
 Each Art Suite is uniquely made by a different Artist and each year new artists arrive and new dreams and ideas are brought to life.
 What I found out during a guided tour around the area was that ANYONE can apply to make a room.
 You have to have a unique Idea and if you are among the chosen few you have to be able to come to Jukkasjärvi and make the room yourself, but besides that tiny detail, Anyone is allowed to apply!
-During the day the Hotel serves as a Museum for visitors from all around the world that perhaps doesn’t have the bravery to spend the night in a room for themselves.
+During the day the Hotel serves as a museum for visitors from all around the world that perhaps don’t have the bravery to spend the night in a room for themselves.
 After 18.00 the guests who are brave enough can check in and it closes for the public.
 I feel like if you’ve come all this way, you should go the extra mile and spend a night in one of these breathtaking rooms.

 Ice Art at ICE HOTEL, Jukkasjärvi in Sweden

-I bet that some of you are shaking your head at this, or at least are very sceptic to this idea, I know I was!
+I bet that some of you are shaking your head at this, or at least are very skeptical of this idea, I know I was!
 But I am here to tell you that it’s not as bad as it sounds, I spent a night in one of the suites and survived so I’m talking from experience here!
-You will sleep on a proper bed and on the bed there is a reindeer skin that helps to keep you warm, and on top of that there is a sheet.
+You will sleep on a proper bed and in the bed there is reindeer skin that helps to keep you warm, and on top of that, there is a sheet.
 You will be assigned a pillow and a sleeping bag (available as single or doubles for couples).

 I kept my phone in our sleeping bag, it is not ideal but it survived.
 Do so at your own risk though, it was very cold when we woke up and the cold drained the battery, Haha!

-In their main restaurant you are able to choose between a Single course, a 2 course, or a 3 course meal with amazing alternatives in each category or you can try their 5 course ICE MENU where 4 courses are served directly on Torne river ice, the same Ice that helps build the Ice hotel each year.
+In their main restaurant you can choose between a Single course, a 2 course, or a 3-course meal with amazing alternatives in each category or you can try their 5 course ICE MENU where 4 courses are served directly on Torne river ice, the same Ice that helps build the Ice hotel each year.

-If you want to splurge a bit more, they have a 12-course tasting Menu at the ‘’Veranda’’ which is the more exclusive alternative which only seats 13 at a time.
-It’s a chef’s table alternative where all the guests sit in a horseshoe formation while the Chefs prepare the food In front of you while they talk about the origin of the produce and about the History of the ICEHOTEL.
+If you want to splurge a bit more, they have a 12-course tasting menu at the ‘’Veranda’’ which is the more exclusive alternative that only seats 13 at a time.
+It’s a chef’s table alternative where all the guests sit in a horseshoe formation while the Chefs prepare the food In front of you while they talk about the origin of the product and the History of the ICEHOTEL.

 #4 Dog sledding